Our Exclusive Journey Into The Wonderful World Of Superstar Ting Vanessa Bling

 In a crazy world of Nickis and Cardis, there’s only one Vanessa Bling who shines as Jamaica’s hottest Reggae sensation with a culturally delicious blend of savory vocals, dazzling fashions and authentic island vibes that we soaked up during an exclusive tour of her native Kingston.

-Born to win and too talented to lose, Vanessa (Ms. Bling if ya nasty) exudes raw star power with a splash of humility and class that fueled our gorgeous journey through snaking mountain roads to her hometown of St. Andrews where we explored her perfectly imperfect world.
+Born to win, Vanessa (Ms. Bling if ya nasty) exudes raw star power with a splash of humility and class that fueled our gorgeous journey through snaking mountain roads to her hometown of St. Andrews where we explored her perfectly imperfect world.

-Rarely do major artists open up their lives to outsiders like Ms. Bling who took us to the jail that booked her, served us (and everyone else) delicious local eats at her go-to hangout spot and played us her new EP while singing along with her team.
-At times, it was almost surreal how hands-on and involved she was during the tour but not shocking at all for the caribbean’s next biggest star.
+Rarely do major artists open up like Ms. Bling who took us to the jail that booked her, served us (and everyone else) delicious local eats at her go-to hangout spot and played us her new EP while singing along with her team.
+At times, it was almost surreal how hands-on and involved she was during the tour but not shocking at all for the caribbean’s next big star.

 But everything wasn’t always golden for the international IT-girl who served jail time for conspiring to falsify evidence in connection with the murder of Clive ‘Lizard’ Williams allegedly bludgeoned to death by a group of men that included her former mentor Vybz Kartel.